valorin/pinpusher/README.md

 # PinPusher

-Simple Pebble Timeline Pin API wrapper for PHP, with full support for all of the Pebble Timeline API options.
+PinPusher is a simple Pebble Timeline Pin API wrapper for PHP, with full support for all of the Pebble Timeline API options.
+It is designed to be easy to use, and allow you to completely construct Timeline pins using PHP classes.
+This is beneficial to those with bad memories and/or IDEs that autocomplete.
+It also covers each individual layout case with the different requirements, so you don't need to guess what works where.

+PinPusher is easily installable via Composer (or manually) and is framework independent.
+It also supports a PSR-3 compatible logger, if you need logging support.
+(Which is very helpful for debugging responses from the timeline API.)

 *Currently supports SDK 3.1*